Enable point-in-time recovery in DynamoDB - Amazon DynamoDB

 2. Choose Tables from the left navigation and select your DynamoDB table.

-3. From the Backups tab, choose Turn on for Point in Time Recovery.
+3. From the Backups tab, for the Point in Time Recovery option, choose Edit.

 Enable PITR (Amazon CLI)